- Programs and Statistics

 I need to cancel my off-campus interview.
 Do I need to tell anyone?

 Yes.
 If you have received your interview assignment, your interviewer is awaiting an email or phone call from you to set up a time to meet.
-If you need to cancel, you must email both the interviewer and the Admissions Office so that we can relinquish your spot to another candidate.
+If you need to cancel, you must email both the interviewer and the Admissions Office that we can relinquish your spot to another candidate.

 I'm applying as a transfer student.
 Should I sign-up for an interview?